mcognetta/transskribilo-boto/README.md

 key = <your bot key here>
 ```

-You should then create a role on your server called "aŭttransskribiĝebla".
+You should then create a role on your server called `aŭttransskribiĝebla`.
 Users can opt-in to this role and the bot will automatically transcribe their messages.

 You can then run the bot via just `python3 main.py` after you have installed the dependencies (via `poetry install`).